 - Withdrawal from friends

 There is a high risk of suicide with bipolar disorder.
-While in either phase, patients might abuse alcohol or other substances, which can worsen the signs and symptoms.
+While in either phase, patients could abuse alcohol or other substances, which can worsen the symptoms.

-Sometimes there is an overlap amongst the two phases.
-Manic and depressive signs and symptoms might happen simultaneously or in quick succession in what is called a mixed state.
+Sometimes there is an overlap in between the two phases.
+Manic and depressive signs and symptoms might happen simultaneously or in quick succession in what is named a mixed state.

 The symptoms of manic-depressive illness or bipolar disorder are classified according to either manic or depressive episodes.
 Manic depressive states are diagnosed as:

-- Manic episode: A manic episode is diagnosed if elevated mood occurs with 3 or far more from the other symptoms most with the day, nearly every day, or for 1 week or longer.
-If the mood is irritable, 4 additional symptoms must be present.
+- Manic episode: A manic episode is diagnosed if elevated mood occurs with 3 or more with the other signs and symptoms most with the day, practically every day, or for 1 week or longer.
+If the mood is irritable, 4 additional signs and symptoms must be present.

-- Depressive episode: A depressive episode is diagnosed if 5 or a lot more of these signs and symptoms last most from the day, nearly every day, or for a period of 2 weeks or longer.
+- Depressive episode: A depressive episode is diagnosed if 5 or more of these signs and symptoms last most from the day, almost every day, or for a period of 2 weeks or longer.

-- Mixed bipolar episode: In some individuals, nonetheless, signs and symptoms of mania and depression can happen together in a mixed bipolar state.
-A individual could have a extremely sad, hopeless mood, while feeling energized in the same time.
+- Mixed bipolar episode: In many people, however, signs and symptoms of mania and depression can occur together inside a mixed bipolar state.
+A individual could have a really sad, hopeless mood, while feeling energized in the same time.

-- Ask about your family members medical history, particularly whether anyone has or had bipolar disorder
+- Ask about your household medical history, particularly whether anyone has or had bipolar disorder

 - Ask about your recent mood swings and for how long you've experienced them